craigduncanlab/shelf/README.md

 runprog
 ```

-# Simple instructions
+# --- Simple instructions ---

+# Bookshelf

 ## Open previously created Shelf (markdown format)

 Choose File --> Open MD Document.

-This will open up a markdown document inside a block container(s).
+This will open up a markdown document.
+It will detect # divisions in a text file and interpret those as book divisions.

-As markdown parsing functions are added, this will parse the markdown file and divide into appropriate boxes.
+Books will be displayed on the shelf, and you can drag them to different locations.

 ## New Books

-Choose New and Block to create a new container for a markdown heading 1 block.
+Choose Book--> New to add a new Book to Bookshelf.

+## Bookshelf view key commands:

+CMD-I or SPACEBAR: Inspect a book's metadata

+CMD-S: Save bookshelf data (to current file).
+This saves book position on shelf.

+CMD-W: Clear the bookshelf.

+# Book Inspector

-## Edit Book Meta
+## Book metadata view key commands

-Click on a book - double click on 'red' books to open and edit metadata.
+CMD-S: Save the updated book metadata (and saves all other bookshelf data)

+CMD-W or CMD-I: Close the metadata view.

+CMD-Z: Toggles the view to show/hide the HTML preview.